QuantumArioso/moar-boosters/README.md.txt

 ### Methods Used

-- used formulas in Mathematica that were sourced from a definitive book on rocket science, with the calculus pre-done
+- used formulas in Mathmatica that were sourced from a definitive book on rocket science, with the calculus pre-done
 - used a mod to pull in-game data while we ran the simulation
 - used the thrust and pressure curves to decide what numbers to use for ISP and thrust based on the altitudes traversed